LiadMadmon/fix-it/README.md

-# Fix-It Monorepo
+# Fix-It App

 ## Website Demo

-You can explore the live demo of the application at the following URL: [Fix-It Demo](https://liadmadmon.github.io/fix-it)
+You can explore the live demo of the application at the following URL: [Fix-It App Demo](https://liadmadmon.github.io/fix-it)

 ## Overview